freqtrade/freqtrade/docs/freqai.md

 `with self.model.bridge.lock:` must be used to ensure thread safety - especially when using third party libraries for indicator construction such as TA-lib.
 Another structure to consider is the location of the labels at the bottom of the example function (below `if set_generalized_indicators:`).
-This is where the user will add single features labels to their feature set to avoid duplication from various configuration paramters which multiply the feature set such as `include_timeframes`.
+This is where the user will add single features and labels to their feature set to avoid duplication from various configuration paramters which multiply the feature set such as `include_timeframes`.

 ```python